 - Delivering Infill Development – Briefing January 19, 2015 Our second ‘London 2050’ briefing paper is about identifying and delivering homes on infill sites that contribute to the success of places, communities and housebuilders.

-- Improving the private rented sector – research in 2015 January 19, 2015 Thanks to significant grant support from Oak Foundation and Trust for London, we’re getting underway with a major research programme on London’s private rented sector.
+- Reforming the private rented sector – research in 2015 January 19, 2015 Thanks to significant grant support from Oak Foundation and Trust for London, we’re getting underway with a major research programme on London’s private rented sector.
 Over the next three years, we’ll be investigating a number of approaches to addressing the sector’s complex challenges, in order to disseminate learning and best practice across London boroughs, housing ...

 - Delivering estate renewal in the real world December 31, 2014 Estate renewal is touted as one of the best options for tackling London’s housing shortage.
 What will it take to realise this potential?